 Dr Bongliba Sangtam

 Sangtam completed his schooling at Hill View School and Edith Douglas Higher Secondary School in Mokokchung before pursuing Chemical Engineering at Anna University.
-He later earned his M.Tech and PhD from IIT Guwahati, completed postdoctoral research at Soonchunhyang University in South Korea and eventually joined HIT Shenzhen.
+He later earned his M Tech and PhD from IIT Guwahati, completed postdoctoral research at Soonchunhyang University in South Korea and eventually joined HIT Shenzhen.

 “India counts success in placement while China focuses on innovation,” he said.

-“In China, they will evaluate your performance.
+In China, he said, “They will evaluate your performance.
 You are not permanent even if you are in a government institution,” he said.
-“Some are productive and some are not, but in India once you join, you are there.”
+However, in India, he said, “somehow, whether productive or not, once you join, you are there.”

-He recalled being surprised by the level of collaboration and resource-sharing among some of China’s leading institutions, as well as the close relationship between universities and major scientific and technological projects.
+He further recalled being surprised by the level of collaboration and resource-sharing among some of China’s leading institutions, as well as the close relationship between universities and major scientific and technological projects.

 While acknowledging the limited opportunities available within the state, Sangtam said too many young people continue to view government employment as the ultimate measure of success.